Behroz-coder/Manga-Online/readme.md

 ### **When will Manga Online send me notifications?**

 When the developer makes an announcement or a new chapter comes out.
-Adolla considers something a new chapter when the chapter after one you've read (more than 90% of) is newer than the date you read the previous one on.
+Manga Online considers something a new chapter when the chapter after one you've read (more than 90% of) is newer than the date you read the previous one on.

 ### **How to uninstall Manga Online?**